Berkeley High School (California): Small schools

-Prior to the Fall 2018 school year, upon enrolling at Berkeley High School incoming freshmen immediately chose to join one of the five learning communities that vary in size, academic emphasis and offerings.
+Before the Fall 2018 school year, upon enrolling at Berkeley High School, incoming freshmen immediately chose to join one of the five learning communities that vary in size, academic emphasis,s, and offerings.
 Taking into account these preferences as well as a student's zip code, a lottery system determined the student's placement in one of the small schools.
 However, after several years, it was clear that the learning communities model had made little progress in closing the academic achievement gap between students at BHS.
 A demographic breakdown of small schools from the Western Association of Schools and Colleges (WASC) Report from 2011 to 2012 reported that within AC was 12% Latino students, 19% African American students, and 41% white, and within IB was 11% Latino, 29% African American and 47% white; while within AMPS was 24% Latino, 51% African American and 9% white.
 Moreover, Green Academy (now discontinued) and AMPS were the learning communities with the most students who scored not proficient in Math and English California Standards Test (CST) scores.

 Demographics and Math/English proficiency rates by learning community

-The following demographics data was disaggregated by learning community by the BUSD WASC Self-Study of 2011–2012.
+The following demographic data was disaggregated by the learning community by the BUSD WASC Self-Study of 2011–2012.
 Note that Green Academy and Life Academy have been discontinued.